 At the protest, an old Israeli in an army uniform, with wild eyes, took out an automatic weapon and started shooting at us.
-Valentina was hit by a bullet in her hand.
+Valentina was standing next to me and was hit by a bullet in her hand.

 It was the first time in my life that I was at a scene like this, that I saw this amount of blood.